 Tarrant County Reaching Independence Through Self-Empowerment (RISE)

 The mission of the RISE Program is to identify vulnerable women with extensive histories of prostitution or prostitution-related offenses, expedite them through the criminal justice system and help them achieve abstinence from all mood altering substances, mental stability, permanent housing and educational/work opportunities that provide them with the legal means to maintain a healthy, productive lifestyle.
 With the consent of an individual’s attorney, the person is contacted by a member of the RISE staff then evaluated through use of validated assessment instruments and a clinical interview and selected if found to be likely to achieve lifestyle change through participation in the program.

 Tarrant County SWIFT Program

-Learn more about the Tarrant County SWIFT PROGRAM.
+Tarrant County SWIFT Success

 National studies of programs almost identical to SWIFT have shown probationers in this type of program are half as likely to be revoked altogether and half as likely to commit new offenses.
 An example of a Tarrant County SWIFT success story is featured here.